discretize/discretize-guides/fractals/twilight-oasis/index.md

 ### Grenth <Label>45%-25%</Label>
 Amala will periodically gain <Boon name="swiftness"/> and <Boon name="might"/> (15x) during this phase while dealing <Condition name="poison"/>, <Condition name="torment"/> and <Condition name="chilled"/> with her scythe attack chain.

 This is another phase that for the most part can be stacked and healed through, as it has very little CC involved.
-The biggest danger of this phase however is the *Claim Soul* attack, recognizable by a small orange AoE (similar to *Slam* on Artsariiv) - it is unblockable and will immediately send you into downed state.
+The biggest danger of this phase however is the *Claim Soul* attack, recognizable by a small orange AoE - it is unblockable and will immediately send you into downed state.

 At 40% health, Amala summons an arrangement of *Spectral Walls* that box you into the middle.
 Touching these walls will <Condition name="fear"/> you away from Amala.